 I’m a Berlin-based freelance journalist and editor focused on Germany, international affairs, and the environment.

-My reporting has appeared in The Christian Science Monitor, Slate, NPR Berlin, and Deutsche Welle, among other publications.
-I first moved to Berlin in 2012 as an Arthur F. Burns Fellow at SPIEGEL ONLINE, where I reported on topics ranging from efforts to curb right-wing extremism to Berlin’s growing start-up tech scene.
+My reporting has appeared in The Christian Science Monitor, Slate, Deutsche Welle, USA Today and ZEIT Online, among other publications.
+I first moved to Berlin in 2012 as an Arthur F. Burns Fellow at Spiegel Online, where I reported on topics ranging from efforts to curb right-wing extremism to Berlin’s growing start-up tech scene.
 I returned the following year on a Fulbright Scholarship for journalists, and most recently was a fellow at the European Journalism Observatory.
 An avid traveler, I’ve also reported on-the-ground stories in locations ranging from Guinea-Bissau to Gilroy in my native San Francisco Bay Area.

 I hold a master’s degree from the Columbia University Graduate School of Journalism, and a bachelor’s from the University of California, Santa Cruz.